-After securing the starting quarterback position, Tebow lead the team on an eight game winning streak that lasted until the Broncos played the New England Patriots.
+After securing the starting quarterback position, Tebow leads the team on an eight-game winning streak that lasted until the Broncos played the New England Patriots.
 They went on to lose the last two games of the season but a last week loss by the Kansas City Chiefs qualified the Broncos to make the playoffs.

 The Be(trade)al (Betrayal and Trade)